chaseruskin/orbit/docs/src/reference/json.md

   ],
   // Hardware description language (choices: "vhdl", "verilog", "systemverilog") "language": "string",
-  // Full path to the source file that declares this unit "source": "string"
+  // Full paths to the source files that declare and implement this unit "sources": [
+    "string"
+  ]
 }
 ```